What is your opinion about celebrating the holiday of Thanksgiving tonight with a turkey dinner?

 So what happens?
-In a Beit Hakisei called Sha’arei Torah, on Arbermyle Road — there’s a toilet there called Sha’arei Torah; so today they had a special service there; they had there a Jewish so-called rabbi, and a reform rabbi and a priest and a minister.
+In a Beit Hakisei called Sha’arei Torah, on Albemarle Road — there’s a toilet there called Sha’arei Torah; so today they had a special service there; they had there a Jewish so-called rabbi, and a reform rabbi and a priest and a minister.
 A whole mishmash of Christianity and so on.
-That’s what comes when Jews start going after the idolatry of the gentiles.
+That’s what happens when Jews start going after the idolatry of the gentiles.

 But isn’t that only if eating turkey has religious symbolism?

 No, it doesn’t have to have religious symbolism to be a problem.
 As long as it’s connected with the holiday and the holiday has religious symbolism, that’s enough to make it forbidden.
 There’s a gemara that says it’s forbidden to wear laurel leaf on the day of a certain gentile avoda zara.
 Now, laurel has no religious significance.
 But because the gentiles wear laurel on that day, it’s forbidden.

 However, like I told you earlier there’s somebody who permits it, and even though I say it’s all wrong, I’m not going to force my opinion on you.
 But if anybody in my synagogue would ask me such a question, I would give it to him.
 But since you’re not in my synagogue, so I’ll let you go.